adobe/bot_army_starter/README.md

 any errors.
 It will complete with a standard exit status of 1 or 0, so you can use this in a build pipeline that depends on the exit status.

+For convenience, the above command can also be run with `sh lib/trees/run_integration.sh` (edit that file to change parameters).

 ### Deploying